 Main areas of work

-The principal focus of your training will be on corporate law with a specialism in private equity.
-You will complete four, six month seats and obtain training in areas such as corporate M&A, debt finance, funds, arbitration, IP, regulatory, antitrust and competition, restructuring and tax.
-In addition there will be opportunities to undertake an overseas secondment to enable you to experience the international resources and capabilities of Kirkland & Ellis.
+The principal focus of the training is on transactional law with a specialism in private equity.
+Trainees complete four, six month seats and obtain training in areas such as corporate M&A, debt finance, investment funds, restructuring, real estate finance, international arbitration and litigation, financial services regulatory, antitrust and competition, and tax.
+In addition there are opportunities to undertake an overseas secondment to enable trainees to experience the international resources and capabilities of Kirkland & Ellis.

-Your on the job training will be actively supported by an extensive education programme, carefully tailored to meet your needs.
+On the job training is actively supported by an extensive education programme, carefully tailored to meet the needs of our trainees.

 Open days deadlines

 • March 2019 open day deadline: 17 Feburary 2019

 University law careers fairs 2018

 - Capital Markets: High-Yield Products (Band 3)